Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Sch utte's schema

-In section \ref{sec:Ip} we consider a proof search in intuitionistic propositional logic {\sf LJpm}.
-Given a sequent $S_{0}$, our search procedure yields a finite tree $TR(S_{0})$ of finite deduction trees accompanied by a $(\land,\lor)$-tree.
+In Section \ref{sec:Ip} we consider a proof search in a sequent calculus ${\sf LJpm}^{{\tt c}}$ for intuitionistic propositional logic {\sf Ip}.
+A related work is done in \cite{PintoDyckhoff}.

+Given a sequent $S_{0}$, our search procedure yields a finite $(\land,\lor)$-tree $TR(S_{0})$ of finite deductions.
 Each leaf in the $(\land,\lor)$-tree receives a value in $\{0,1\}$.
-Any formula in the sequent at a topmost node is essentially either an atom (propositional variable) or an absurdity $\bot$, and the sequent is obviously falsified when the value is $0$.
+Any formula in the sequent at a topmost node is essentially either an atom (propositional variable) or an absurdity $\bot$, and the antecednt contains no $\bot$ and there is no common atom in the antecedent and the succedent when the value is $0$.
 Otherwise the sequent is an axiom.
 Furthermore if the value of the whole $(\land,\lor)$-tree is $1$, then by pruning, we can extract a derivation of $S_{0}$ from the tree of deductions $TR(S_{0})$.
 Otherwise a Kripke model is readily constructed, in which $S_{0}$ is falsified.

-As a corollary and by the depth-first left-to-right implementation of proof search, we see in subsection \ref{subsec:IpPSPACE} that the intuitionistic propositional logic is in PSPACE.
+As a corollary and by the depth-first left-to-right implementation of proof search, we see in Section \ref{subsec:IpPSPACE} that the intuitionistic propositional logic is in PSPACE.
 The fact was first proved by R. Ladner\cite{Ladner}.

-In section \ref{sec:Iq} we consider proof search procedures for predicate logic {\sf LJm} and ${\sf LJm}+(cut)$ with the cut rule.
-Proof search procedures defined in subsections \ref{subsec:searchLJm} and \ref{subsec:extension}, yields a (possibly infinite) tree of finite deduction trees for a given sequent.
-Here the procedure may last forever since we need to test all of terms in the infinite list.
-However when the given sequent is positive, the resulting tree remains finite as for propositional logic in section \ref{sec:Ip}.
-Based on the observation and suggestion by G. Mints, we, in subsection \ref{subsec:Iq+PSPACE}, sharpen the decidability result in \cite{MintsSol} by showing that the positive fragment of intuitionistic predicate logic is in PSPACE.
+In Section \ref{sec:Iq} we consider proof search procedures in sequent calculi ${\sf LJm}^{{\tt c}}$ for fragments of the intuitionistic predicate logic {\sf Iq}.
+Proof search procedures for the fragments are terminating and bicomplete.
+As a corollary we see that the fragments are decidable.
+One fragment denoted by $\fal^{(++)}\exi^{(-)}$ is a subclass of the positive fragment of intuitionistic predicate logic.
+Mints\cite{MintsSol} showed that the positive fragment is decidable.
+It turns out that the fragment $\fal^{(++)}\exi^{(-)}$ is is in PSPACE.
+The other fragment $\fal^{(++,-)}\exi^{(+)}$ is shown to be solvable in exponential space.